-If the data reducer deemed it necessary, in the case of pipeline-imaged data, supplemental manual imaging may be added to the delivery package.
-The user will then find in the products directory a file named manual_imaging.tgz containing the CASA log files and the scripForImaging.py used to perform such supplemental imaging.
+If the data reducer deemed it necessary, in the case of pipeline imaged data, supplemental manual imaging may be added to the delivery package.
+The user will then find in the product directory a file named manual\imaging.tgz containing the CASA log files and the scripForImaging.py used to perform such supplemental imaging.
 The user should take care not to mix up this scriptForImaging.py with that in the script directory, which is related to the pipeline run.
-The supplemental products will contain the comment manual in their names and can be found either inside the manual_imaging.tgz or simply in the products directory along with the pipeline products.
+The supplemental products will contain the comment manual in their names and can be found either inside the manual imaging.tgz or simply in the products directory along with the pipeline products.

-4.4 CASA Tables (directory "calibration")
+4.4 Calibration Tables (directory "calibration")